digital-fabric/extralite/README.md

 ## What is Extralite?

-Extralite is a fast, extra-lightweight (less than 460 lines of C-code) SQLite3 wrapper for Ruby.
-It provides a single class with a minimal set of methods for interacting with an SQLite3 database.
+Extralite is a fast, extra-lightweight (about 600 lines of C-code) SQLite3 wrapper for Ruby.
+It provides a minimal set of methods for interacting with an SQLite3 database, as well as prepared statements.
 Extralite bundles the latest version of SQLite, offering access to the latest features and enhancements.

 ## Features